Conforming nanoparticle sheets to surfaces with Gaussian curvature: Stretching

-If adhesion is not included, then the resulting strain field constrasts with the results from simulations, as shown in~\Fig{fig_nopinning}.
-The strain field can be computed for this case without adhesion to the substrate sphere by solving for the Airy stress function, $\chi$, which is sourced by the Gaussian curvature of the substrate: \eq \frac{1}{Y} \nabla^4 \chi = -G = -\frac{4}{D^2}. \qe The strain fields are then
+If adhesion is not included, then the resulting strain field contrasts with the results from simulations, as shown in~\Fig{fig_nopinning}.
+The strain fields in this case are

-where $W$ is the width of the sheet.
+where $W$ is the width of the sheet from the cap to the periphery.
+We assume the radial stress vanishes at the boundary for simplicity ($T=0$), but we note that changing $T$ simply adds a constant to each strain component.
+In~\Fig{fig_nopinning}, $W$ was taken to be the radius of the sphere, $D/2$, times 40$^\circ$ --- approximately where cracks appear in~\Fig{fig_morphology}c of the main text.
 The qualitative differences in elastic response shown in~\Fig{fig_nopinning} highlight the importance of adhesion in determining the mechanical response and monolayer morphology.